Duchess-D-Omadeli/PortfolioProjects/Death Rate and Causal Factors Project/README.md

 # WELCOME TO MY DEATH RATE AND CAUSAL FACTORS POWER BI PROJECT
+**Data Source:** www.kaggle.com
-In this project we look at total number of recorded deaths in relation to
+In this project we look at total number of recorded deaths in relation to its contributory factors.